 Over the past two and a half years, the Covid Collective has brought together the expertise of UK and Southern based research organisations to offer a rapid social science research response to inform decision-making on some of the most pressing Covid-19 related development challenges.
 The research portfolio of the Covid Collective is extremely varied, spanning numerous geographical boundaries and covering on an array of drivers – conflict, climate change, economic precarities – that intersect with health challenges.
-With phase two drawing to a close, we took a closer look at four emerging themes from the research.
+With phase two drawing to a close, we took a closer look at the seven emerging themes from the research.

 Much has been learned from the Covid-19 pandemic around how the world can limit pandemic risks and respond more effectively.
 This will require ‘whole of government’ and ‘whole of society’ approaches which consider the intersecting precarities that affect people’s lives.
 It is in the mutual interest of all nations that preparedness is equitable to prevent some parts of the world from being left ill-equipped to respond to future crises.